danhornby/petherman-innablrtest/README.md

 §  The repository should be all in all well documented.
 Provide comments in code where necessary and a nicely formatted README file.
 §  Are there any limitations to your implementation?
 Any risks associated?
 If so, explain those in the README file.

+# Useful information
++ Metadata is stored in metadata.py
++ The solution is built using the Python Flask web framework

 # Alterations to requirements
 + I am using python instead of Golang or node.js as I am most comfortable with it
++ Although it looks like you're mentioning the short-sha in your sample response, it wasn't specifically asked for, so instead I have outputted the full sha so I could use the github provided pseudo-parameters { github.sha }, if there was a requirement to use the short sha, i would use a function which calls git rev-parse --short HEAD

 # Resources used
 + https://runnable.com/docker/python/dockerize-your-flask-application